-During post-graduate training period at the care home D. Sartor of Castelfranco Veneto (tutor: Dott.ssa Giovanna Cipriani) and at the “Music & Science” department of Anglia Ruskin University of Cambridge (tutor: Prof. Jörg Fachner), I acquired neuropsychological evaluation-rehabilitation skills, with the application of techniques based on music therapy principles.
+During post-graduate training period at the care home D. Sartor of Castelfranco Veneto (tutor: Dr Giovanna Cipriani) and at the Cambridge Institute for Music Therapy Research (CIMTR) – Anglia Ruskin University (tutor: Prof. Jörg Fachner), I acquired neuropsychological evaluation-rehabilitation skills, with the application of techniques based on music therapy principles.

-I deal with assessment, rehabilitation and cognitive training (eg memory, attention, etc.) for people affected by cognitive decline due to eg. cranial trauma or dementia.
+I deal with assessment, rehabilitation and cognitive rehabilitation training (eg memory, attention, etc.) for people affected by cognitive decline due to eg. cranial trauma or dementia.

 I have gained experience in training for both school and business staff, delivering training in educational psychology and techniques for work stress managing.